pranaybinju/maps_blog/blogs/2018/js_this.md

 As `eat` is defined in the `Dog` object, it knows how to eat food.

-Next we'll provide this functionality to new Object PedigreeLoverDog 🐕
+Next, we'll provide this functionality to new Object PedigreeLoverDog 🐕

 ```javascript
 const PedigreeLoverDog = {